Real Madrid news: Isco not fit enough to play for Madrid - Solari | Goal.com

 The Spain international reportedly opted not to travel with Madrid on the bus for the second leg of their Champions League last-16 loss to Ajax on Tuesday after being dropped from the matchday squad.

-While Solari was unwilling to be drawn into that matter, the Argentinian hinted that the midfielder was struggling to maintain his appropriate fitness levels.

-The midfieler's exile from the squad continued this week as he was left out of the squad for Sunday's trip to Real Valladolid on Sunday, as Solari called him out ahead of the league clash.
+While Solari was unwilling to be drawn into that matter, the Argentinian hinted that the midfielder was struggling to maintain his appropriate fitness levels as his exile continued this week when he was left out of the squad for Sunday's trip to Real Valladolid on Sunday.

 "Disciplinary issues are handled internally," the coach told a news conference.